apurva333pm-beep/RAG-PDF-Assistant/README.md

 # 👽 RAG PDFBot

-RAG PDFBot is a Streamlit-powered chatbot that allows you to upload multiple PDFs, embed their content using vector databases, and query them intelligently using Retrieval-Augmented Generation (RAG).
+RAG PDF Assistant is a Streamlit-powered chatbot that allows you to upload multiple PDFs, embed their content using vector databases, and query them intelligently using Retrieval-Augmented Generation (RAG).
 It supports both Groq and Gemini as model providers, letting you configure the model, upload PDFs, and get accurate answers from the documents - all with a clean, chat-based UI.

 The code is modular and extensible, allowing easy integration of additional model providers and LLMs.